BartMassey/lossy-echo-rs/README.md

 This code is a thrown-together demo of dropping "late" UDP
 packets: packets that arrived while previous packet processing was in-flight and are now stale.
-Processing time is simulated with a long sleep.
+Processing time is simulated with a sleep (as usual).

 This demo was inspired by a
 [Reddit question](https://www.reddit.com/r/learnrust/comments/gsypnz/unbuffered_streams/).